Tipster: Television

-The popular Channel 4 television program The Morning Line, when it was on air up to 2016,previewed weekend horse racing on a Saturday morning culminating in the panel of experts and guests providing their selections for the day.
+The popular Channel 4 television program The Morning Line, when it was on air up to 2016, previewed weekend horse racing on a Saturday morning culminating in the panel of experts and guests providing their selections for the day.
 2017 saw ITV takeover UK horse racing coverage and they have a similar show to what Channel 4 had called "The Opening Show".
 It airs usually at 9.30am on Saturdays on ITV4 & is presented by Oli Bell.
 Sky Sports News runs a similar preview segment including expert analysis of the teams and betting odds relating to Premier League football fixtures on a Saturday.

 Radio

-The United Kingdom, morning national Radio 4 Today Program usually includes a couple of racing tips in its short sports section (Garry Richardson is the usual presenter, although others fill in when he is away) but these are not taken too seriously (in fact the tips are supplied by a well-known newspaper tipster): but the program tracks Richardson's performance as a tipster for amusement value: he is usually quite well "down" but just very occasionally is "up" after a correct tip at a long price.
+For nearly fifty years the daily morning UK-wide Radio 4 Today program included a couple of racing tips in its short sports section (Garry Richardson was the usual presenter, although others filled in when he was away) but these were not taken too seriously (in fact the tips were supplied by a well-known newspaper tipster): but the program tracked Richardson's performance as a tipster for amusement value: he was usually quite well "down" but just very occasionally "up" after a correct tip at a long price.
+In 2024 the programmed dropped the tips as a daily feature, a few months before Richardson's retirement.